Enterprise Password Management · Head-to-Head

 Choose Bitwarden (Business) if fully open-source and independently audited codebase is your priority and security-conscious organizations wanting an affordable, auditable, and self-hostable password manager.
 Choose Dashlane (Business) if polished, intuitive UI that drives high employee adoption matters most and organizations prioritizing user experience, phishing protection, and high employee adoption rates.

-Used Dashlane (Business) or Bitwarden (Business)?
-Share your experience.
+Tried Dashlane (Business) or Bitwarden (Business)?
+Drop a quick rating.

 Feature-by-Feature Comparison